 Banff Town, Alberta

 Little Banff Town, set within famed Banff National Park, is home to only a few thousand people yet accommodates millions of visitors every year.
 It began with the opening of the picturesque Banff Springs Hotel, a historic railway hotel operated today by the Fairmont chain.
-The town has expanded to about 4 sq. km in size, with its growth regulated to prevent the town from encroaching on the surrounding environment.
-Overlooked by towering Mount Rundle, in spite of the town’s civilized restaurants, shops, and bars, you never feel far away from the wilderness.
+The town has expanded to about three sq. miles in size, with its growth regulated to prevent the town from encroaching on the surrounding environment.
+Overlooked by towering Mount Rundle, the town may have its civilized restaurants, shops, and bars, but you never feel far away from the wilderness.

 St. Andrews-by-the-Sea, New Brunswick

-No list of Canada’s most beautiful towns would be complete without heavy-weight Niagara Falls.
+No list of Canada’s most beautiful towns would be complete without Niagara Falls.
 With its neon lights, tourist-oriented attractions, and crowds, Niagara Falls is far from quaint but it’s an undeniably unique experience.
 Plus it’s impossible to deny the allure of the falls themselves, shrouded in mist and plummeting into the riverbed below with awe-inspiring force.
-One of the seven natural wonders of the world, there are actually three different sets of falls straddling the border between the US and Canada.
+The falls are one of the seven natural wonders of the world, athough there are actually three different sets of falls straddling the border between the US and Canada.
 Horseshoe Falls on the Canadian side is the most famous, and Niagara Falls town offers views of all three.